Tyrn/wei/the-insider-en.typ

 it.
 The Earthman had seen that he was being hoodwinked and now he kicked out everybody who came with a complaint about the land as cheaters.

-     "I didn't get much  from the Earthmen for my field - an empty can and a kick  in the butt," Ashinik  thought.
+     "I didn't get much  from the Earthmen for my field---an empty can and a kick  in the butt," Ashinik  thought.
 Ashinik  left for his relatives in the neighboring province, but he got sick on  the way.
 An old  couple picked him up and ministered to him.
-Having learned that the total strangers washed him and  spoon fed him, the youth burst into  tears - it was the fourth  year he lived as a snail without a shell, only a lazy man wouldn't step on him.
+Having learned that the total strangers washed him and  spoon fed him, the youth burst into  tears---it was the fourth  year he lived as a snail without a shell, only a lazy man wouldn't step on him.

      The  people, who  nursed Ashinik back to health,  were tanners.
 Ashinik